Stepped reckoner: History

 Leibniz got the idea for a calculating machine in 1672 in Paris, from a pedometer.
-Later he learned about Blaise Pascal's machine when he read Pascal's Pensees.
+Later he learned about Blaise Pascal's machine when he read Pascal's Pensées.
 He concentrated on expanding Pascal's mechanism so it could multiply and divide.
 He presented a wooden model to the Royal Society of London on 1 February 1673 and received much encouragement.
 In a letter of 26 March 1673 to Johann Friedrich, where he mentioned the presentation in London, Leibniz described the purpose of the "arithmetic machine" as making calculations "leicht, geschwind, gewiß" [sic], i.e. easy, fast, and reliable.
 Leibniz also added that theoretically the numbers calculated might be as large as desired, if the size of the machine was adjusted; quote: "eine zahl von einer ganzen Reihe Ziphern, sie sey so lang sie wolle (nach proportion der größe der Machine)" [sic].
-In English: "a number consisting of a series of figures, as long as it may be (in proportion to the size of the machine)".
+In English: "a number consisting of a whole series of figures, as long as it may be (in proportion to the size of the machine)".
 His first preliminary brass machine was built between 1674 and 1685.
 His so-called older machine was built between 1686 and 1694.
 The 'younger machine', the surviving machine, was built from 1690 to 1720.

-In 1775 the 'younger machine' was sent to the University of Göttingen for repair, and was forgotten.
-In 1876 a crew of workmen found it in an attic room of a university building in Göttingen.
+In 1775 the 'younger machine' was sent to the University of Göttingen for repair, and was forgotten until 1876 when a crew of workmen found it in an attic room of a university building in Göttingen.
 It was returned to Hanover in 1880.
-From 1894 to 1896 Artur Burkhardt, founder of a major German calculator company restored it, and it has been kept at the Niedersächsische Landesbibliothek ever since.
+From 1894 to 1896 Artur Burkhardt, founder of a major German calculator company restored it, and it has been kept at the Gottfried Wilhelm Leibniz Library ever since.